DeanGuterman/openu-auto-login/readme.md

 # OpenU Auto Login

-A simple browser extension that automatically logs you into the Open University of Israel "Sheilta" website.
+A simple browser extension that automatically logs you into the Open University of Israel 'Sheilta' website.

 ## Features